Skip to Content

 International Business (150308)

 My area of expertise is in the research and conduct of corporate and institutional governance, especially from the perspective of strategic desicion making.
-This expertise has been developed over three decades beginning in farm management in the mid-1980s, where frustration with technologically dominanted solutions proved inadequate to sustainably shift farmers' and growers' profit, culminating today with a focus on 'black box' decision making in board rooms.
+This expertise has been developed over three decades beginning in farm management in the mid-1980s, where frustration with technologically dominanted solutions inadequacy of sustainably shifting farmers' and growers' profit, culminating today with a focus on 'black box' decision making in board rooms.
 On that journey research for a masters degree (Hons) in Farm Management; econometrics and international economics (Washington State); and, a PhD in International Business (Auckland) were completed within the broad context of agriculture and agribusiness.
 However, it wasnt until the late 1990s in a consulting capacity that the wonders, complexity, and hubris of boardrooms was encountered in full - this is where decisions relating to wealth creation are made.
 A phenomenally difficult site to enter, let alone observe!
+But once encountered never forgotten, and something I have nutured ever since.

-Outcomes from this research stream are presented to and published among the reserach community; they are distributed to the practitioner community via various courses and interventions (e.g., DairyNZ Mark & Measure Governance Development Programme), workshops (e.g., Independent Schools of New Zealand) and industry presentations (e.g., SIDE - South Island Dairy Experience).
+Outcomes from this research stream are presented to and published among the reserach community; they are distributed to the practitioner community via various courses and interventions (e.g., DairyNZ Mark & Measure Governance Development Programme), workshops (e.g., Independent Schools of New Zealand), industry presentations (e.g., SIDE - South Island Dairy Experience) and n umerous media releases and appearances.